RamezIssac/django-slick-reporting/docs/source/ref/view_options.rst

                 return record["first_name"] + " " + record["last_name"]

-    Columns names can be
+    Here is a list of all available column options available.
+A column can be

-    * A Computation Field, as a class or by its name if its registered (see :ref:`computation_field`)
+    * A Computation Field.
+Added as a class or by its name if its registered see :ref:`computation_field`

         Example:

             .. code-block:: python